Are you a Digital Nomad or looking for a job in Kuala Lumpur & researching the cost of living in KL?

 - I created a survey on social media (Twitter & LinkedIn).

-My definition of a ‘comfortable’ life in Kuala Lumpur is based on the typical lifestyle of M40 & T20 couples around me without children:
+My definition of a ‘comfortable’ life in Kuala Lumpur is based on the typical lifestyle of the local middle class & above earners (locally referred to as the M40 & T20 group) couples around me without children:

-- A car to go to work & run family errands
+- Owning one car to go to work & run family errands

 - Travel locally and maybe internationally once a year